-Our approach isn't stricty 'playing by ear' but we acknowledge that playing the piano is primarily an aural-based disclipine.
+Our approach isn't strictly 'playing by ear' but we acknowledge that playing the piano is primarily an aural-based discipline.
 We employ a 'playing-based' approach and deliberately delay the teaching of musical notation until students can express themselves freely on the piano.
 We believe this approach provides tangible results quickly and helps students to become well rounded players who gain true appreciation for the gift of music.

 What if I need to cancel a lesson?